owntheweb/cosmic-cruise/README.md

 Take a Google Cardboard tour of the solar system!
 This project is just getting started, so prepare for several updates before it's usable.
 The end project will run as a PhoneGap app.

 ## Planet Textures
-This project makes use of textures, normal maps and bump maps from [planetpixelemporium](http://planetpixelemporium.com/planets.html) (Murcury, Venus, Earch, Moon, Mars, Jupiter, Saturn, Uranus, Neptune).
+This project makes use of textures, normal maps and bump maps from [planetpixelemporium](http://planetpixelemporium.com/planets.html) (Murcury, Venus, Earth, Moon, Mars, Jupiter, Saturn, Uranus, Neptune).

 Pluto texture courtesy of NASA (coming soon, along with some others)